 Conversing.
 Give your full attention to your conversations and the other people involved.
 Are you listening with your full awareness, or are you impatiently waiting to speak again?

-- Ride out cravings.
 When you suddenly have an urge to do or eat something you know you shouldn’t, resist that urge.
 Notice your thoughts and body sensations.
 Keep your attention on them until they fade away.
-It happens quicker than you think.
+It happens faster than you think.
+(This can be helpful when you have the urge to eat unhealthy food or text your ex.)

 Do a little experiment and see how long you can go without checking your phone.
 See how long you can go without thinking about your phone.
 You might be surprised by the results.